-• Travel costs for the PI to present project information or disseminate results at one DoD-sponsored meeting to be specified by the program office during award negotiations (e.g., the Military Health System Research Symposium).
+Travel costs for the overall lead PI and project leaders to present project information or disseminate project results at a DoD-sponsored meeting (e.g., Military Health System Research Symposium).
 For planning purposes, it should be assumed that the meeting will be held in the Central Florida Area.
 Costs associated with travel to this meeting should be included in Year 2 or 3 of the budget.
-This is in addition to the scientific/technical meeting described below.
+These travel costs are in addition to those allowed for annual scientific/technical meetings.

-May be requested for (not all-inclusive):
+May be requested for:

-- Salary

-- Research supplies

-- Research-related subject costs

-- Clinical research costs

-- Support for multidisciplinary collaborations, including travel

-- Travel costs for one investigator to travel to one scientific/technical meeting per year to

-present project information or disseminate project results from the FY19 VRP Translational
+- Support for multidisciplinary collaborations, including travel - Travel costs for the overall lead PI and project leaders to travel to one scientific/technical meeting per year in addition to the required meeting described above to present project information or disseminate project results from the FY20 VRP FTTSA - Costs associated with FITBIR data submission.

-Research Award

-Costs associated with FITBIR data submission.
 A project estimation tool (https://fitbir.nih.gov/jsp/contribute/fitbir-costs.jsp) is available to help estimate FITBIR submission costs.

-Awards made to extramural organizations will consist solely of assistance agreements (grants and cooperative agreements).
 For extramural awards with an intragovernmental component, direct transfer of funds from an extramural award recipient to a DoD or other Federal agency is not allowed except under very limited circumstances.
 Funding to intramural DoD and other Federal agencies will be managed through a direct funds transfer.
 Intramural applicants are responsible for coordinating through their agency's procedures the use of contractual or assistance funding awards or other appropriate agreements to support extramural collaborators.